oferei/sublime-unity-completions/README.md

 It works with all Unity-supported languages: JavaScript, C# and Boo.

 There is a <a href="https://github.com/oferei/sublime-unity-completions-light">lighter version</a> of this package.
-The light package shows a less nice pop-up menu for auto-completions, but on the other hand does not add any time to Sublime Text's loading time.
+The auto-completions pop-up menu shown by the light package is not as nice, but on the other hand the light package does not add any delay to Sublime Text's loading time.
-If you open and close Sublime Text quite frequently, I recommend using the light version.
+If you open and close Sublime Text frequently, I recommend using the light version.

 ## Installation